Skip to content

 • Escalation.
 When a user asks for a human, the agent moves into the Escalate to Human Playbook through the same handoff machinery as any other Playbook switch.

-How each block becomes behavior
+How each section becomes behavior

 • Identity preamble — a thin agent-level prelude, applied regardless of which Playbook is active.